About the program

 Do I have to get an Associate Degree in order to take the state exam for VN?

-No, you do not.
-An Associate Degree in Vocational Nursing or a Career Certificate in Vocational Nursing is sufficient.
+No. An Associate Degree in Vocational Nursing or a Career Certificate in Vocational Nursing is sufficient.
 You may apply for either depending on the number of units completed.

 What is the pass rate on the state exam?